 3. “But you’ve got arthritis, how are you working out?”

 Arthritis can make it harder to be active, especially during a flare up.
 Exercise is, however, absolutely crucial for someone with arthritis to engage with regularly as it helps strengthen the muscles and joints, which can actually reduce pain over time.
 Having arthritis doesn’t mean you can’t exercise or that it’s bad for you, and rather than telling someone what you believe their limits are, it's best to encourage them in what they want to do.
 Why not suggest going for a short walk, often things like a bit of exercise can be much more appealing if you are doing it with someone.

-“Exercise isn’t bad for someone with arthritis,” says Dr Wendy.
+“Exercise isn’t bad for someone with arthritis,” says Arthritis Action.
 “It is normal to sometimes feel a little sore or uncomfortable after exercise, especially if it is something you haven’t done for a while - but it is important to remember that this does not mean that you are harming your joints.
 Osteoarthritis is not caused by too much exercise, and hard work does not damage the joints.
 Inactivity leads to muscle weakness and joint instability that will worsen joint pain.
 In fact, people with arthritis should continue exercising as much as possible.
 Regular exercise is essential as it helps to strengthen the muscles that protect and support the joints.
 Keeping active has even been proven to help reduce the pain of arthritis and improve function.”